 And this is what it looked like after it is blended well.

 Now you are ready to add your cooked chicken.
 I usually have some cooked, chopped chicken in the freezer.
 I use the meat I get when I make Bone Broth or in a pinch I buy a rotisserie chicken.
-Actually in a real pinch I have used this:
+Actually in a real pinch I have used the chicken pictured below.

-It wasn’t bad at all but I prefer the Bone Broth chicken or the rotisserie chicken.
+It wasn’t bad at all but I prefer the regular cooked chicken or rotisserie chicken.

 Stir the chicken and veggies and make sure they are heated through.
-Add a little chicken broth or water if it’s starting to stick.
-Pour in the finished cauliflower sauce, bouillon and water.
-Mix well.
+Mix the Better than Bouillon with 1 cup of hot water and add to the pan.
+Next pour in the finished cauliflower sauce and mix it well.
 Let the soup cook for about 5 more minutes to let all the flavors meld.
 And that’s it!
 Easy peasy.

-- 1 teaspoon Better than Bouillon or 1 cup chicken broth
+- 2 teaspoons Better than Bouillon dissolved in 1 cup of hot water (can use 1 cup chicken broth too)

 - 1 teaspoon crushed garlic